BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Symmetries of asymptotically flat spacetimes

 It is this extension we will concern ourselves with throughout this article as $\mathcal B^4$.

 In \cite{Campiglia:2014yka} a different extension has been proposed in which $R^A$ is not constrained by the conformal Killing equation.
-Since this equation is a consequence of imposing
+To this end the condition \eqref{falloff} is softened to

-one is forced to allow the leading order of $g_{AB}$ to fluctuate such that it is not identical to the round metric anymore.
+which allows the leading order of $g_{AB}$ to fluctuate such that it is not identical to the round metric anywhere.
 In particular this means that in the large $r$ limit one does not obtain the Minkowski metric and one is thus working with a different notion of asymptotic flatness, which is explained in detail in \cite{Campiglia:2014yka}.
 Since $R^A$ is not constrained the resulting algebra is

 and is referred to as generalized BMS algebra.

 Contrary to the classical BMS algebra $\mathcal B_{\text{BMS}}^4$ the extended BMS algebra \eqref{bms} contains an infinite number of (overlapping) subalgebras generated by the sets of 10 generators